They say…

 London beer veteran Mark Pether bought the disused 16 hl brewhouse (once at Ascot Ales and now on its seventh owner) from his former employer Crate when they went into administration and took it across the River Lee Navigation to a new home at Hackney Bridge, a recently developed quarter of the Olympic Park.

-The brewery is a collaboration with music entrepreneur Vikram Gudi and takes its name from one of Vikram’s companies.
-There’s no capacity for a taproom at the production site, so in April 2022 the brewery opened an offsite bar at Leytonstone High Road London Overground station.
+The brewery was a collaboration with music entrepreneur Vikram Gudi and took its name from one of Vikram’s companies.
+With no capacity for a taproom at the production site, in April 2022 the brewery opened an offsite bar at Leytonstone High Road London Overground station.

 Charlie Macintosh began commercial brewing with a mission to make “modern, balanced ales that respect the ingredients and tradition” on a domestic scale, using a self-built 2 hl kit in a converted garage in Stamford Brook.